quii/learn-go-with-tests/http-server.md

 func (i *InMemoryPlayerStore) RecordWin(name string) {}
 ```

-Try and run the tests and we should be back to compiling code but the test still failing.
+Try and run the tests and we should be back to compiling code - but the test is still failing.

 Now that `PlayerStore` has `RecordWin` we can call it within our `PlayerServer`